pitfail/pitfail-reports/report1/report1.rst

 -----------
-It should be ensured that the application is consistent throughout irrespective of what interface the player is using i.e whether website, mobile application or twitter interface.
+It should be ensured that the application is consistent throughout irrespective of what interface the player is using i.e whether website, mobile application or Twitter interface.
 Functionality might be limited on these different interfaces but it should not difficult for the user to shift from one application to another to access the system.
 Buzz words used should be same throughout and on all the interfaces to avoid confusion.